Centered on Dixon Street, Sussex and Goulburn Streets, Chinatown is very much Asian as well as Chinese.

 Haymarket and George Street

-Nearby Haymarket, centered on George Street in the area has upmarket bars, theatres and multiplex cinemas.
-There are also a number of of Internet Cafes with good connections and fast food outlets.
+Nearby Haymarket, centered on George Street in the area has upmarket bars, theatres and multiplex cinemas as well as fast food outlets.

 Events and Festivals